pyroteus/pyroteus/docs/source/maths/1-motivation.rst

 they tend to use less mesh resolution downstream (where the adjoint solution is near zero) than upstream of the receiver region.

+The `next section <2-goal-oriented-error-estimation.html>`__ gives a general overview of goal-oriented error estimation, including the main ideas and fundamental mathematical results.

 References
 ----------